Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 And remember: you will not be allowed into St. Peter's Basilica unless your shoulders and knees are covered, so avoid shorts, skirt and dresses and sleeveless tops.

-Book tickets for St. Peter's Basilica
+Book a guided tour of St. Peter's Basilica

 Castel Sant'Angelo